csound/manual/README.md

     `mkdocs build -d ../csound7-manual-serve`

-The second case could be used in a classroom whith a local wifi network.
+The second case could be used in a classroom with a local wifi network.
 The teacher could start a local server on her computer like this:

 ```
 cd path_to_csound7-manual-serve